slackhq/keeper/docs/configuration.md

 ## Custom R8 behavior

-Keeper uses R8's `PrintUses` CLI under the hood for rules inference.
-By default it uses R8 version `1.6.53`.
+Keeper uses R8's `TraceReferences` CLI under the hood for rules inference.
+By default it uses R8 version `3.2.78`.
 If you want to customize what version is used, you can specify the dependency via the `keeperR8` configuration.
 Note that these must be tags from R8's [`r8-releases/raw`](https://storage.googleapis.com/r8-releases/raw) maven repo.